jorge-cardoso/jorge-cardoso.github.io/index.md

 News
 ---------------

++ Our article **Anomaly Detection and Classification using Distributed Tracing and Deep Learning** was accepted to CCGrid 2019, 14-17.05, Cyprus.
 + Our article [Efficient Failure Diagnosis of OpenStack using Tempest](https://www.computer.org/csdl/mags/ic/preprint/08509185-abs.html) was accepted for publication at IEEE Internet Computing **(Impact Factor 2018: 1.923)**.
 + Georgia Kapitsaki, Josef Ioannou, Jorge Cardoso, Carlos Pedrinaci, "Linked USDL Privacy: Describing Privacy Policies for Service",  was published at the IEEE Inter.
 Conf. on Web Services (ICWS) **(Conference Rank: A)**, 2-7 July 2018, San Francisco, USA, 2018.